 Unfortunately, produce often goes bad before I have a chance to finish it.
 I’ve gotten in the habit of buying certain produce fresh that I know for a fact I’ll eat, but often buy frozen so it keeps longer.
 It’s also super affordable and still super healthy!
 I typically buy a bunch of bags of frozen veggies when I see they’re on sale, so I’ve always got lots on hand!

-If you’re trying to get on the meal planning and healthy eating train, make sure to hop over to my Etsy shop and check out my notepads!
-I’m a BIT of a list-making junkie and seriously love the meal planning and grocery list notepads for staying on top of my weekly grocery shopping.
+When I was trying to start eating healthy, finding the right meal planning tools made a HUGE difference.
+Make sure to go check out the meal planning and grocery list notepads in my shop.
 Trust me, it’s the little things that can make a big difference!